stuartellis/sve-personal-website/content/articles/task-runner.md

 mise use -gy task
 ```

-If you have a Dev Container configuration for a project, use the [go-task feature](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md), as shown in the section below.
+If you use Visual Studio Code and have a Dev Container configuration for a project, use the [go-task feature](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md), as shown in the section below.

 To add Task to container images or systems without a tool version manager, see the section below for how to install Task with a script.